-app SDK A software development kit (SDK) that you use to integrate an app with client Processes (or their definitions) that exist outside of SimSpace Weaver and interact with the simulation through a custom app or service app.
+app SDK A software development kit (SDK) that you use to integrate an app with SimSpace Weaver.
+The SDK provides APIs for reading and writing entity data and tracking simulation time.
+For more information, see SimSpace client Processes (or their definitions) that exist outside of SimSpace Weaver and interact with the simulation through a custom app or service app.